CMJ-HTW/.github/profile/README.md

 - Expertise in legacy tech informs and enhances modern projects
 - Contemporary skills breathe new life into previous systems
 - Collaboration between different perspectives drives unexpected solutions and ideas

+**Our purpose is to link these worlds, turning differences into opportunities for learning, creation, and progress.**

 ---